 Experience the eclectic with a trip to the Heritage Museums & Gardens

 A visit to the Heritage Museums & Gardens opens up a world of discovery.
 Its acre upon acre of manicured gardens offer contemplative space for admiring horticulture and stretching your legs.
 The antique automobile collection will woo you with its whimsical early-twentieth century sets of wheels.
-Other wonders that this Sandwich gem has to offer include an historic carousel, miles of nature trails, and a treetop adventure park.
+Other wonders that this Sandwich Cape Cod gem has to offer include an historic carousel, miles of nature trails, and a treetop adventure park.

 Learn a thing or two at the Cape Cod Museum of Natural History

 The Cape Cod Museum of Natural History gives visitors a chance to learn about the ecological and historic significance of the eastern arm of Massachusetts.
 For a small museum, it covers a lot of topics; exhibits feature archaeology, native peoples, and birds, among other important elements of the history of Cape Cod, so there really is something for everyone.
-The museum also stewards over 400 acres of conservation land, on which there are trails that visitors can take to experience the landscape of the region up close.
+This Cape Cod museum also stewards over 400 acres of conservation land, on which there are trails that visitors can take to experience the landscape of the region up close.